stripe/veneur/README.md

 * `percentiles` - The percentiles to generate from our timers and histograms.
 Specified as array of float64s
 * `publish_histogram_counters` - Veneur can publish a counter, `$name.count`, for how many samples a histogram has received.
 Note that this counter, like every other metric passing through veneur, will be attached to Veneur's own host.
 * `udp_address` - The address on which to listen for metrics.
 Probably `:8126` so as not to interfere with normal DogStatsD.
+* `http_address` - The address to serve HTTP healthchecks and other endpoints.
+If you're under einhorn, you probably want `einhorn@0`.
 * `num_workers` - The number of worker goroutines to start.
 * `num_readers` - The number of reader goroutines to start.
 Veneur supports SO_REUSEPORT on Linux to scale to multiple readers.
 On other platforms, this should always be 1; other values will probably cause errors at startup.
 See below.
 * `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
 Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!